tomcomtang/portfolio-blog/README.md

    - `GATSBY_GISCUS_REPO`: Your repository name (e.g., "username/repo")
    - `GATSBY_GISCUS_REPO_ID`: Your repository ID
    - `GATSBY_GISCUS_CATEGORY_ID`: Your category ID
-4. The Comments menu will automatically appear in the navigation when all variables are set
+4. The Comments menu will automatically appear in the navigation
-5. Comments will appear on blog posts and the comments page automatically
+5. Comments will appear on blog posts and the comments page

 **Testing**: Visit `/giscus-test` to verify your Giscus configuration is working correctly.

-## 📝 WordPress Data Structure
+## 📝 WordPress Data Structure (Optional)

-To configure your WordPress site for this template, you need to create categories with specific data structures in their descriptions **or use ACF (Advanced Custom Fields) for structured data**.
+If you choose to use WordPress, configure your site to match the data structure used in the fallback data.
 Reference `src/data/fallbackData.js` for the exact format.

 ### Supported Data Sources